 Whether you actually have long nails or are using fake nails, there are some techniques and tips that you should keep in mind to type effectively.

 1. Typing with Finger Pads over Finger Tips is Preferred

-Generally typing with finger pads is more preferred over typing with tip of the nail.
-Finger pad is the underside of the end of the finger.
+Generally typing with finger pads is more preferred over typing with the tip of the nail.
+The finger pad is the underside of the end of the finger.

 For starters, this saves your nails from damage that may occur from repetitive key presses.

-Secondly a finger pad can give you a better grip and thus improve your accuracy over time.
-A nail has a short contact with the keys and also has a lower friction.
-This is even more pronounced depending upon the shape of your nail.
-For instance a pointy finger nail shape has the least contact surface area with the key.
+This is even more pronounced depending on the shape of your nail.
+For instance, a pointy fingernail shape has the least contact surface area with the key.

-However, for many typing with the finger pads can be hard depending upon the size of the nails.
+However, on the flip side, for many, typing with the finger pads can actually be hard depending upon the size of the nails.